ColumPaget/enhancer/README.md

 ipmap           only for 'gethostbyname/getaddrinfo'.
 Map name to 'fake' IP address.
 See 'IP MAPPING' below. writejail       prefix all writes with the filepath given as a string argument (poor man's chroot)
 ```

+The 'pretend' action is only supported for the functions: bind, dlclose, unlink, unlinkat, fsync, fdatasync, fchown, chown, fchmod, chmod, chroot, fchroot.

 ACTION ARGUMENTS